pydata/pydata-cookbook/papers/joshua_warner/00_scikitimage.rst

 .. figure:: pano4_mcp.png
    :align: center
    :figclass: w
+   :scale: 98%

    The minimum cost path in blue is the ideal stitching boundary.
 It stays as close to zero (mid-gray) as possible throughout its path.
 The background is the cost array, with zero set to mid-gray for better visibility.
 Note the subtle shading effect of cost reduction below the difference region.
 Readers' paths may differ in appearance, but are optimal for their RANSAC-chosen transforms.

-Because `mask0` is a *final* mask for the left image, it needs to constrain the solution for the right image.
+Because ``mask0`` is a *final* mask for the left image, it needs to constrain the solution for the right image.
 This step is essential if there is large overlap such that the left and right images could theoretically occupy the same space.
 It ensures the MCPs will not cross.

 .. code-block:: python